jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The above is a game, of course, but it represents reality pretty well.
 We're all in there somewhere right now, trying to figure out how to earn a living while our society changes around us.
 Life is hard because there is no divine player and no magic button.
 Instead, we, the people inside the game, must collect the resources, do the research, and manually transform every part of our civilization bit by bit, with blood, sweat, and tears.
 We can't sit back, click, and watch.
 We must live it.

 Improving technology is hard work, but at least we understand how to do research and development.
 Improving politics isn't so straightforward.
 Upgrading politics and philosophy is too often means strong emotions, civil wars, and violent revolutions.
 I want to help you understand your importance in it all.
-Because in 1970 we entered the Internet Age as personal computers and the internet came online.
-Since then, computer geeks, innovators, and hackers have been upgrading our society with electronic tools.
+Because in 1970 personal computers and the internet came online.
+Since then, computer geeks, innovators, and hackers have been upgrading our society to the Internet Age.
 All the while, established companies and bureaucracies of the Industrial Age have been holding them back to keep their obsolete products and services alive.

 And this is why middle-class life is unhappy.
 It's why we drive in traffic, over-pay for our homes, and can't understand the tax-code.
 Middle-class life will only improve once we finish the Internet Age upgrade.
 There's no shortcuts, cheats, or gimmicks.
 There's just you and your friends on Main Street who have to do the work.